npielawski/llm-mushroom-chatbot/readme.md

     JSON response?
  6. Can you check the quality of the chatbot's answers?
 How would you do that?
 Try the mushroom_*.jpg images in the `data` folder with various models of various complexities.
 What are the results?
-What are the limitations of your approach?
+What are the limitations of a mushroom expert chatbot?
  7. The Amanita Muscaria (the red mushroom with white dots) is a famous mushroom.
-It contains a neurotoxin that can cause delirium, but it is generally not deadly.
+It contains a neurotoxin that can cause delirium among other symptoms, but it is generally not deadly.
 It can be eaten if prepared correctly.
 Can you find a way to make the chatbot provide this information?
-How can you make sure that the chatbot does not provide this information to someone who would eat the mushroom without proper preparation?
+Now, how can you make sure that the chatbot does not provide this information to someone who would eat the mushroom without proper preparation?
  7. Can you find a way to make the chatbot more engaging?
 How would you do that?

 #### Optional exercises: